thanks4opensource/tri2b-quad4me/README.md

 ##### RFIIE: Active pullup  <a name="RFIIE_active_pullup"></a>
 I have seen circuit designs which attempt to get around the trade-off inherent with pull-up resistors for open-drain lines (the lower the resistance the faster the rise time on the line but at the cost of more wasted power dissipation).
 See [Rise Time](#rise_time), above.
-The circuits seem to work by detecting the voltage level on the line: When the line is near but not at zero volts the circuit switches in a parallel low-value resistor tied to Vss to improve rise time, and then switches it back out when the voltage approaches Vss leaving a higher-valued resistor to hold the line high without excess dissipation.
+The circuits seem to work by detecting the voltage level on the line: When the line is near but not at zero volts the circuit switches in a parallel low-value resistor tied to Vdd to improve rise time, and then switches it back out when the voltage approaches Vdd leaving a higher-valued resistor to hold the line high without excess dissipation.

 Are there any off-the-shelf chips that implement this, likely with additional features and capabilities (multiple pull-up speeds, lockup protection, etc)?
 Note that this solution is preferable to I2C buffer/driver chips, as those require a chip/channel for each chip/pin's connection to a communication line compared to one chip/circuit per line for active pullups.